-Based on the average exchange rate for 2019, the Icelandic króna appreciated by 8.2% against the US dollar since 2015 but declined by -10.5% from 2018 to 2019.
-Iceland’s weaker local currency since 2018 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2022, the Icelandic króna depreciated by -24.9% against the US dollar since 2018 and diluted by -6.5% from 2021 to 2022.
+Iceland’s weaker local currency made its exports paid for in stronger US dollars relatively less expensive for international buyers.

 Iceland’s Top 10 Exports